The Bank Job: Historical background

 The fictional character of Lew Vogel may allude to pornographer and racketeer Bernie Silver, a major figure in Soho in the 1960s and early 1970s who was imprisoned in 1975 for the 1956 murder of Tommy "Scarface" Smithson, and also to later events surrounding his associate pornographer James Humphreys.
 The Sunday People published photographs in 1972 of Commander Kenneth Drury, the head of the Metropolitan Police Flying Squad, spending a luxurious two-week holiday with Humphreys in Cyprus, and a police raid on Humphreys' house uncovered a diary cataloguing itemised payments to 17 police officers.
 Humphreys was imprisoned for eight years in 1974 for wounding his wife's former lover.
 He then turned Queen's Evidence, testifying against some of Scotland Yard's most senior officers in two major corruption trials in 1977, for which he received a Royal Pardon and was released from prison.
 In 1994, Humphreys was imprisoned for 12 months for living off the earnings of prostitutes.

 The introduction of Michael X's character showing him leading a landlord locked in a slave collar is based on a historical incident.
 A passing glance at a photo of John Lennon found in Michael X's safety deposit box is inspired by Lennon's support for Michael X's "Black House" headquarters depicted in the film, and Lennon posting his bail.

-On 21 February, 2023, the American History Channel television series "History's Greatest Heists" (hosted by Pierce Brosnan) used dramatized re-enactments to reveal the stranger-than-fiction truth surrounding events before, during, and after the heist.
-This included the real name of the heist's ringleader, Anthony Gavin.

 Production

 Part of the filming took place on location at the offices of Websters, 136 Baker Street, where the rooftops were used for lookout locations.
 The exterior scenes of the bank and adjacent shops were done at Pinewood Studios on a specially constructed set of Baker Street, to retain an authentic feel of the period and to allow for greater control.
 This partial set was extended using visual effects.

-The production also shot on location inside the Aldwych Underground station, and at Paddington station as itself.
+The production also shot on location inside the Aldwych Underground station, and at Paddington station.
 The crew used Chatham Historic Dockyard to shoot the sequence at the side entrance of Paddington, where the final showdown between Terry and Lew Vogel takes place.

 Reception

 Critical response

-The review aggregator Rotten Tomatoes reports that 80% of 148 critics gave the film a positive review, with an average rating of 6.8/10.
+The review aggregator Rotten Tomatoes reports that 79% of 144 critics gave the film a positive review, with an average rating of 6.8/10.
 The website's critics consensus reads: "Well cast and crisply directed, The Bank Job is a thoroughly entertaining British heist thriller."
 Metacritic reports the film has a weighted average score of 69 out of 100 based on 32 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore graded the film an average "B+" on an A+ to F scale.